samjwill/nvim-unception/README.md

 # Purpose

-Leverages Neovim's `client-server` feature to make opening files from within Neovim's terminal emulator easier.
+A plugin that leverages Neovim's `client-server` feature to make opening files from within Neovim's terminal emulator easier.
 Terminals will no longer go into a state of "inception" in which an instance of Neovim is open within an instance of Neovim.
 Instead, the desired files will be opened by the